ou-ecolab/ecopad/README.md

 and issue the following command:
 `git remote -v`
 This tells you the url of your remote companion repository on github.
-No go one level up in the directory structure and issue the same command
+Now go one level up in the directory structure and issue the same command
 ```bash
 cd ..
 git remote -v